Plants that live in the desert flourish in hot, dry climates where they can endure little to no precipitation.

 16. Jumping Cholla

 The leaping cholla is a common tree-like desert plant in Arizona’s Sonoran desert and some areas of California.
-Tree-cactus-tree hybrid, this plant thrives in the desert.
+A tree-cactus-tree hybrid, it thrives in the desert.

 The plant has a large trunk that is topped by branches.
 The barbs on these branches can cause agony if they come into contact with your flesh.

-The jumping cholla desert tree bears pink and white flowers with lavender patterns and can reach around 13 feet (4 meters).
+The jumping cholla desert tree bears pink and white flowers with lavender patterns and can reach a height of around 13 feet (4 meters).

 17. Ocotillo